decargroup/system_norm_koopman/README.md

 | `profile:srconst_0999` | 00:08:52 |
 | `profile:srconst_0999_dmdc` | 00:02:03 |

+Other experiments are listed by `doit list --all`, but they are not used.

 If you have a pre-built copy of `build/hydra_outputs/` or other build products, `doit` will think they are out-of-date and try to rebuild them.
 To prevent this, run